‘Working in Scotland means that there are some areas of law you’re more likely to be involved in.’

 How will I be assessed as a trainee solicitor?

-During the traineeship you’ll regularly review your progress with your supervising solicitor.
-You will have completed your PEAT 1 assessment during the diploma in professional legal practice; during the traineeship you must meet the PEAT 2 outcomes in order to qualify as a solicitor.
-Trainees must complete a minimum of 60 hours of trainee continuing professional development (TCPD) – structured learning sessions – as part of the traineeship.
-This will usually be organised by your employer.
+During the traineeship you’ll regularly review your progress with your supervising solicitor and you must meet the PEAT 2 outcomes in order to qualify as a solicitor.
+Trainees must complete specific continuing professional development (CPD) and employers may require trainees to undertake specific training too.

 What happens after the two-year traineeship?

-At the end of the two-year period, you’ll be known as a newly qualified (NQ) solicitor.
+At the end of the two-year period, upon successful completion of your traineeship, you will apply to be admitted to the roll of solicitors and then be known as a newly qualified (NQ) solicitor.
 Some NQs will stay on to work with the firm or organisation they trained with; however, you’ll usually need to apply for a role.
 Your employer isn’t obligated to keep you on, but also if you want to move to a different firm or organisation or work in a different area of law, you are free to do so.
-Whether the training organisation is large or small, though, it will always recruit trainees with the ultimate aim of producing a well rounded, employable NQ at the end.
+Whether the training organisation is large or small, though, it will always recruit trainees with the ultimate aim of producing a well-rounded, employable NQ at the end.

 Qualifying as an advocate